Difference Between Gross Salary and Net Salary

-Gross vs Net Salary – The key difference between Gross and Net Salary is that Net Salary is take-home salary which is credited in employee’s bank account while Gross salary as mentioned above is before Income tax deduction (Fed and state taxes), Social Security (FICA Tax – payroll tax), Health care insurance.
+The key difference between gross and net salary is that net salary is a take-home salary which is credited in employee’s bank account while Gross salary is before Income tax deduction (Fed and state taxes), Social Security (FICA Tax – payroll tax), Health care insurance.

-Below salary slip will help us identify the basic difference between Gross salary vs Net salary.
+Below salary slip will help us identify the basic difference between gross vs net salary.

 - Also, one can change its Net pay or take-home salary figure and that could even vary monthly as employee has the option to reduce the amount of income tax by following the rules like if someone invests in insurance then he or she will be eligible for deduction under income tax act and he can increase the net pay in hand.
 Further Gross salary figure does not change as that is fixed and determined by the company and is mentioned in the offer letter of the employee but yes that changes only after receiving annual hikes.